stan-dev/posteriordb/doc/GOLD_STANDARD_DEFINITION.md

 1. 20 000 iter per chain and 10 000 iteration warmup

 Check that:
-1. There are no divergent transitions in any chain.
+1. There are no divergent transitions in any chain after warmup.

 ### Analytical